Troon-Technologies-LLC/TriQuetaSmartContract/docs/CommandstoRun.md

 to learn how to use it.

 1. Start the emulator with the `Run emulator` vscode command.
-2. Open the `NonFungibleToken.cdc` file from the [flow-nft repo](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc) and the `NFTContract.cdc` file.
+2. Open the `NonFungibleToken.cdc` file from the [flow-nft repo](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc) and the `TriQuetaNFT.cdc` file.
 3. In `NonFungibleToken.cdc`, click the `deploy contract to account` above the `Dummy` contract at the bottom of the file to deploy it.
     This also deploys the `NonFungibleToken` interface.
-4. In `NFTContract.cdc`, make sure it imports `NonFungibleToken` from the account you deployed it to.
+4. In `TriQuetaNFT.cdc`, make sure it imports `NonFungibleToken` from the account you deployed it to.
-5. Click the `deploy contract to account` button that appears over the `NFTContract` contract declaration to deploy it to a new account.
+5. Click the `deploy contract to account` button that appears over the `TriQuetaNFT` contract declaration to deploy it to a new account.

 The above steps deploy the contract code and it will initlialize the contract storage variables.